mihaifm/smol/readme.md

 ###  Authentication

 Smol provides a single user that is created when visiting `/admin`.
-User data is stored in a text file called `vault.txt` which is encrypted with the password available in the
+User data is stored in a text file `(data/vault.txt`) which is encrypted with the password available in the
 SMOL_VAULT_PASSWORD environment variable.
-User password is hashed with sha512.
+User password is also hashed with sha512.

 ### Markdown editing